woraphol-j/line-bot-demo/README.md

 1. **ToDo Bot** - A user can enter and save todo infomation in the predefined format with task and date.
 The user can then edit it using a webview opened inside Line.
 There is also the built-in scheduled notification system to alert users.

 ### Live Demo
 To provide the live demo, the application is deployed to AWS Beanstalk with AWS-RDS backed Postgresql database.
-It's webview todo app is written using **React.js** you can find the sub project here. and it is deployed to web-hosting enabled S3 bucket.
+It's webview todo app is written using **React.js** you can find the sub project here https://github.com/woraphol-j/react-todo. and it is deployed to web-hosting enabled S3 bucket.

 #### QR code for Dictionary bot<br/>
 ![dictbot](docs/img/dict_qr.png)